-Chicago, Illinois, the Windy City, has been battling its opioid problem for years.
-Open air drug markets, children born in withdrawal, and the presence of Mexican Drug Cartels hold the city down.
+Chicago, Illinois, The Windy City, has been battling its Opioid problem for years.
+Open-air drug markets, children born in withdrawal, and the presence of drug trafficking organizations (DTOs) hold the city down.
 What will it take to get Chicago out of the grips of addiction?
 Local treatment centers, which offer a variety of healing modalities (including therapy, medication, and more) may just be the answer.

-Chicago has had a long history of opioid abuse, before the nationwide crisis we’ve found ourselves in.
+Chicago has had a long history of Opioid abuse, before the nationwide crisis we’ve found ourselves in.
 The city’s open-air markets have been popping up since the 1980s.
 When the police or community are able to close one down, another pops up.
 This has kept the community susceptible to the influence of drugs and the cartels that control them.
 Deaths by Opioids have grown exponentially year over year.

-Fentanyl, an opioid analogue 100 times more potent than morphine, was responsible for 20 of the opioid-related deaths in 2014.
-The synthetic opioid is extremely potent and is usually undetectable when mixed with other drugs, making it very easy to overdose.
-Dealers have started using fentanyl in other drugs without telling their sellers, to cut costs and increase potency.
-In 2016, the number of opioid deaths that involved fentanyl grew to 400.
+Fentanyl, an Opioid analogue 100 times more potent than Morphine, is extremely potent and is usually undetectable when mixed with other drugs.
+This makes it very easy to overdose.
+Dealers have started using Fentanyl in other drugs without telling their sellers to cut costs and increase potency.
+The below statistics concern more Opioids than just Fentanyl, though Fentanyl is of chief concern.

-Despite the hard work put in by the hospital staff working to fight this epidemic of NAS across the country, rates have grown five fold over 10 years, and a child born with NAS often isn’t cured.
+Despite the hard work put in by the hospital staff working to fight this epidemic of NAS across the country, rates have grown over time, and a child born with NAS often isn’t cured.
 Rather, they are frequently left with long-term disabilities, cognitive issues, and problems with comprehension.

 You have options.
 Talk about them with a treatment provider today.

 Chicago is one of America’s most violent cities.
-This is, in part, due to the presence of Mexican drug cartels.
-When multiple cartels get their grips into a city, it is nearly impossible to get them to let go.
-Chicago has become a major hub for dealing and distribution throughout the Midwest, and the open-air markets create a powerful position for the cartels and can’t be shut down.
+This is, in part, due to the presence of DTOs.
+When multiple DTOs get their grips into a city, it is nearly impossible to get them to let go.
+Chicago has become a major hub for dealing and distribution throughout the Midwest, and the open-air markets create a powerful position for DTOs.

 Perhaps the greatest danger to come out of this is the power vacuums that come out of shifts in territory.
-Joaquin “El Chapo” Guzman, leader of the Sinaloa Cartel, was capture and extradited.
+Joaquin “El Chapo” Guzman, leader of the Sinaloa Cartel, was captured and extradited.
 The city, state, and federal government are working against both foreign and domestic DTOs; in 2019, at least 35 were charged due to their association with an organized narcotics scheme called “Sean DTO.”